John Mercer Johnson: Personal life and death

 On October 9, 1845, he married Henrietta Shirreff; they had twelve children, of which six children survived into adulthood.
 Their children included Ada E. Johnson, a teacher and organist, Andrew H., a lawyer, and Edward, who ran a stationery business in Chatham.

 Johnson's health deteriorated for more than a year before he became seriously ill in September 1868, and died in his home in Chatham on November 8, 1868.
 The cause of death was a buildup of fluid in the stomach, blamed on "social excess".
 This might refer to Johnson's alleged excessive drinking and gambling habits.
 He was buried at St. Paul's Anglican Church in Chatham.

 In memoriam

 A plaque was placed in 1927 for Johnson's honour at St. Paul's Church in Chatham by the Imperial Order Daughters of the Empire.
 In the 1940s, a bronze plaque was installed on the post office in Chatham dedicated to Johnson.
 A street is named after him in the Chatham neighbourhood.
-In 1964, the provincial names authority named Mount Johnson, a mountain south of Nepisiguit River in New Brunswick, after Johnson, and the Order in Council for the mountain's name took effect on September 1, 1964, in honour of the 100th anniversary of the New Brunswick delegates arrival to the Charlottetown Conference.
+In 1964, the provincial names authority named Mount Johnson, a mountain south of Nepisiguit River in New Brunswick, after Johnson.
+The Order in Council for the mountain's name took effect on September 1, 1964, in honour of the 100th anniversary of the New Brunswick delegates arrival to the Charlottetown Conference.